Contrast-Security-OSS/join-the-team/challenges.md

 **Setup**

 * Sign up for a [Contrast Security Community Edition](https://www.contrastsecurity.com/contrast-community-edition) account.
 * Onboard a web application so it appears in your list of Applications in Contrast Security.
-[WebGoat](https://github.com/WebGoat/WebGoat) is a good example.
+[WebGoat](https://github.com/WebGoat/WebGoat) is a good sample Java project to onboard.
 We have others in our [Github](https://github.com/Contrast-Security-OSS) repository.
 * Use WebGoat such that Vulnerabilities appear in your Vulnerabilities tab

 **Project**